 Welcome to Talent Night

 Have you ever had a great idea but kept it to yourself because you were afraid to speak up?
 You are not alone.
 Many people struggle with self-doubt and fear of failure when it comes to public speaking.
+Every year TEDxAmsterdam Women hosts Talent Night where we want to give the stage to individuals with little or no experience in public speaking.

+At Talent Night, we believe that everyone has a story to tell, a talent to share, and a voice that deserves to be heard.
+Whether you’re a seasoned public speaker or someone who has never stepped foot on a stage before, Talent Night welcomes you.
 We give Talent Night participants an opportunity to present their ideas on the prestigious stage in 5 minutes.
 During these 5 minutes, they strive to convince the jury and the audience of their TED-worthy speech.
 The winner will get the chance to stand on the main TEDxAmsterdam Women stage in front of 900 people.

 Each year, Talent Night and Main Event have a theme, where we look for great ideas relating to that year’s theme.
 This 2024 theme is ‘Let’s Celebrate’.